zh/bcp-ext-js/README.md

  - `Parser` class - wrapper around `bcp.js`, adding some transaction parsing methods etc.
  - `API` class for access to SLPDB and BITDB for BCP or NFT tokens info
+ - `NFT` - getting information for NFT tokens with attached BCP

 ## Used libraries and services